Eddie Aikau

-Edward Ryon Makuahanai Aikau (Kahului, Hawaii, May 5, 1946 – March 17, 1978) was a Hawaiian lifeguard and surfer.
+Edward Ryan Makuahanai Aikau (May 4, 1946 – March 17, 1978) was a Hawaiian lifeguard and surfer.
 As the first lifeguard at Waimea Bay on the island of Oahu, he saved over 500 people and became famous for surfing the big Hawaiian surf, winning several awards including the 1977 Duke Kahanamoku Invitational Surfing Championship.
 The Eddie Aikau Big Wave Invitational ("The Eddie") is named in his honor.
 He was also a crew member on the Polynesian voyaging canoe Hōkūleʻa.

 Life

 Born in Kahului, Maui, Aikau was the second child of Solomon and Henrietta Aikau.
 The words Makua Hanai in Eddie Aikau's full name means feeding parent, an adoptive, nurturing, fostering parent, in the Hawaiian language.
 He was a descendant of Hewahewa, the kahuna nui (high priest) of King Kamehameha I and his successor Kamehameha II.
 Aikau first learned how to surf on the shorebreak of Kahului Harbor.
 He moved to Oʻahu with his family in 1959, and at the age of 16 left school and started working at the Dole pineapple cannery; the paycheck allowed Aikau to buy his first surfboard.
 In 1968, he became the first lifeguard hired by the City & County of Honolulu to work on the North Shore.
 The City & County of Honolulu gave Aikau the task of covering all of the beaches between Sunset and Haleiwa.
 Not one life was lost while he served as lifeguard of Waimea Bay, as he braved waves that often reached 30 ft high or more, and saved the lives of more than 500 swimmers.
 In 1971, Aikau was named Lifeguard of the Year.
 In 1977 Aikau won the Duke Kahanamoku Invitational Surfing Championship.

 On February 28, 1978, TV producer John Orland was the last person Aikau rescued at Waimea Bay.